Mayflower Pictures: Rise in importance (1937–1939)

 The second picture for the company, St. Martin's Lane, was an original story by Clemence Dane dealing with the West End, written especially for Laughton and Mayflower Pictures.
 Cormack, Laughton, and Pommer each contributed to the screenplay.
 In February 1938, after months of negotiations, Pommer managed to borrow Vivien Leigh from Alexander Korda's London Films to co-star in the film; Leigh had appeared in Pommer's production of Fire Over England two years prior.
 The producers also brought in American-born (but British resident) film director Tim Whelan for the picture; Whelan had directed Farewell Again for Pommer the year prior.
-St. Martin's Lane was reported in the press as having hired the most amount of actors and extras for any British picture at the time, including 3,000 extras, 200 chorus girls, and over 50 starring, co-starring, supporting, or featured players.
+St. Martin's Lane was reported in the press as having hired the most actors and extras for any British picture at the time, including 3,000 extras, 200 chorus girls, and over 50 starring, co-starring, supporting, or featured players.
 Among the most notable cast of co-stars included Rex Harrison, Larry Adler, and Tyrone Guthrie (in his last film before returning to America); Cormack was also given a small part.

 Sparing no expense, Elstree Studios reported it had built one of the largest sets ever erected for a British picture at the time, using up every inch of the studio space, notably for a reproduction of the exterior of the Holborn Empire Theatre.
 Whelan intentionally shot alternate scenes and dialogue for the film, ones for its British release and others for its American release, so that certain slang and common words would be understood in each market.
 After filming wrapped at Elstree Studios, the film was previewed on 22 June 1938, at the Astoria Theatre in Folkestone during a film industry conference; from the public, press, and trade members' reaction, the producers re-cut the film before releasing it to the general public.
 It was also previewed by Pommer in America when he visited the country in July–19 August 1938, where he secured the distribution rights for the company's first two pictures, and met with agents, writers, and actors for Mayflower Pictures' next three pictures that were to be filmed over the following fifteen months.
 Although Paramount Pictures agreed to release Vessel of Wrath, they insisted that St. Martin's Lane be re-cut for the American public.
 St. Martin's Lane had its world premiere on 19 October 1938, at the Carlton Theatre in London; adding to the prestige of the event was that it was the first televised film premiere.